kristo144/tap/README.md

 ## Architecture

-The bots are managed by a BotManager class.
+The bots are managed by a BotManager class, which is a singleton.
 This class handles the connection to the server and holds a list of bots.
 Periodically, the manager checks the chat for any bot mentions and executes any bots that are mentioned using inversion of control.